Photonic quantum information processing using the frequency continuous-variable of single photons: The non-linear frequency beam-splitter

 \section{The non-linear frequency beam-splitter}

-Let us begin by providing a precise formulation of the non-linear frequency beam-splitter.
+Let us begin by providing a precise formulation of the NLFBS.
 The unitary operator for this beam-splitter is expressed as:

 where \( \hat{a} \) and \( \hat{b} \) represent two auxiliary modes, each occupied by precisely one single photon.
+The Eq.~(\ref{untiary}) is equivalent to Eq.~(\ref{lal}) when each mode $a,b$ are populated with one single photon (see also \cite{fabre_time-frequency_2022}).
 This operation effectively performs a rotation of the joint spectral amplitude (JSA) of photon pairs by \(\pi/4\) radians.

 To illustrate this, consider a Gaussian separable JSA state as the input to the non-linear frequency beam-splitter:

 where \( \sigma \) and \( \sigma' \) denote the Gaussian widths of the spectral distributions of the photons.
 After applying the non-linear frequency beam-splitter, the two-photon state evolves to: